-QASymphony / Blog / 7 Software Testing Best Practices No One Talks About
+QASymphony / Blog / 7 Software Testing Best Practices You Should Be Talking About

-7 Software Testing Best Practices No One Talks About
+7 Software Testing Best Practices You Should Be Talking About

 What happens if your email isn’t working like it’s supposed to or your DVR skips out on your favorite show?
 Let’s just say, you won’t be happy.
 In all seriousness though, issues in software used throughout fields like healthcare, public safety and banking can cause monumental — financial and even life or death — problems.
 So whether it’s something as trivial as a DVR or as critical as first responders’ GPS systems, the quality of the software we use everyday and the value it delivers comes down in large part to the quality of the testing it must pass before it hits the market.